 What are the symptoms of cauda equina syndrome?

-We spoke with Jonathan Landsman, MD, an orthopedic spine surgeon at Banner Health Clinic in Glendale, AZ, to better understand the symptoms of and treatments for CES.
+We spoke with Jonathan Landsman, MD, an orthopedic spine surgeon with Banner Brain & Spine, to better understand the symptoms of and treatments for CES.
 “When pressure constricts nerves in the spine, the clock begins ticking very quickly and symptoms can appear suddenly,” explained Dr. Landsman.
 Although slow development of symptoms is possible, it is very rare.
 In almost every case, the symptoms listed below will begin to appear and worsen suddenly or over just a few days.
 Quick action is the key to a better recovery.
 Common symptoms include:

 - Partial or full numbness in lower extremities